Ariel Rechtshaid

 Rechtshaid was the lead singer and guitarist of the ska/pop-punk band The Hippos, and the bassist and producer of indie folk-rock group Foreign Born.
 In 2006, he produced the Billboard Hot 100 number one-charting single "Hey There Delilah" by the Plain White T's.
 He co-wrote and produced Usher's 2012 single "Climax", which won the 2013 Grammy award for Best R&B Performance.
 Rechtshaid was nominated for the 2014 Grammy award for Producer of the Year.
 He has won Grammys for production on Vampire Weekend album Modern Vampires of the City (2013, Best Alternative Music Album), Adele album 25 (2015, Album of the Year), and for another Vampire Weekend album Father of the Bride (2019, again Best Alternative Music Album).

 His production, songwriting, and mixing credits include Haim, Vampire Weekend, Madonna, Usher, Adele, Brandon Flowers, Charli XCX, Kelela, Cass McCombs, Solange Knowles, Tobias Jesso Jr., Murs, Sky Ferreira, Grace Ives, We Are Scientists, Kylie Minogue, U2, Glasser, Alex Clare, and Major Lazer.

 Early life

-Rechtshaid was born and raised in Los Angeles, California, a first-generation American born to Israeli immigrants.
+Rechtshaid was born and raised in Los Angeles, California, a second-generation American born to Israeli immigrants.
 He is Jewish.
 He attended Hamilton High School in the Los Angeles Unified School District, where he would form his first band, The Hippos.
 One of his high school classmates was rapper Murs, with whom he would later record and produce.